Many educational trusts and charities offer financial assistance to home, EU and international students.

 Please note that:

-You can find information about trusts and charities that offer educational funding from:
+You can find information about trusts and charities that offer educational funding from the following websites:

 You should include these details in your letter: